spicykimche/Crypto-Odin/README.md

 - pip install beautifulsoup4

 ### How to Run
-Run "`python3 main.py`" in the command line from the root directory.
+Run "`python3 main.py | pbcopy`" in the command line from the root directory.
+This should automatically copy the output so it's easily pastable.